jnelken/RainWav/README.md

 # RainWav

-RainWav is a social music application inspired by SoundCloud built using Ruby on Rails and React.js.
+RainWav is a social music application inspired by SoundCloud built primarily with Ruby on Rails and React.js with Flux architecture.

 [RainWav][live]